 I am sure we’ve all been there.
-You are in the tooth care aisle of your local pharmacy shopping for the necessities (toothpaste, toothbrush, mouthwash, floss) and find yourself quite overwhelmed with the overabundance of products, brands and types.
+You are in the tooth care aisle of your local pharmacy shopping for the necessities (toothpaste, toothbrush, mouthwash, floss) and find yourself quite overwhelmed with the overabundance of products, brands, and types.
 Most people go for the same toothpaste or toothbrush over and over again.
 Hey, once you find something you love and it works for you, why change it?
-The same applies for floss.
+The same applies to floss.

 POINTS OF CONTACT

 Floss is something you need to choose based on your specific needs.
 The floss you use should be based primarily on how much space you have in between your contacts.
 We’re not talking about contact lenses for the eyes.
 We’re talking about dental contacts, which are points of contact where a tooth touches its adjacent tooth.
 It’s pretty simple: for tight contacts, use a thinner floss; for loose contacts, use a thicker floss.